Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Results

 \subsection{Baseline Bias Landscape}

 Figure~\ref{fig:baseline-bias} presents baseline bias magnitudes across all five judge models.

-\textbf{Style bias is the dominant bias.} All five models show strong style bias (0.76--0.92), overwhelmingly preferring markdown-formatted responses over plain prose even when content is identical.
-This bias substantially exceeds both position bias ($\leq 0.04$) and verbosity bias magnitudes (0.20--0.76) for most models, yet has received minimal research attention.
-The consistency across all four independent model families confirms this is not a provider-specific artifact.
+\textbf{Style bias is the dominant bias.} Four of five models show strong style bias (Pro $+0.76$, Flash $+0.72$, Claude $+0.68$, Llama $+0.40$), overwhelmingly preferring markdown-formatted responses over plain prose when content is identical; GPT-4o is more neutral ($+0.10$).
+Style-bias magnitudes substantially exceed both position bias ($\leq 0.04$) and verbosity bias magnitudes for every model, yet have received minimal research attention.
+The consistency across multiple independent model families (Google, Anthropic, Meta) confirms this is not a provider-specific artifact.
+With the position-mirrored STYLE pairs added in this revision (Appendix~\ref{app:dataset}), the reported style-bias values are position-averaged, so the magnitudes cannot be attributed to any residual position effect. \textbf{A small human-annotation study (Appendix~\ref{app:humanstudy})} confirms this is bias, not a real readability advantage: two independent annotators on a 30-pair subsample preferred markdown only $57\%$ of the time on average, while four of the five judges preferred markdown $73\%$--$97\%$ on the same pairs (gap of $+17$ to $+40$~pp between judge and human markdown rates).
+GPT-4o is the exception, with a markdown rate ($53\%$) within $3$~pp of the human rate.

 \textbf{Position bias is negligible.} Contrary to emphasis in prior work~\citep{wang2024large,zheng2024judging}, position bias is $\leq 0.04$ across all five models, likely reflecting improvements in instruction tuning since earlier studies.